-How Much Does it Cost to Unblock Drains?
+How Much Does it Cost to Unblock a Drain?

-But, before you put on your overalls and tool belt, you must first answer a crucial question: is the blockage your fault?
+But, before you put on your overalls and tool belt, you must first understand if the blockage is your fault?

 If it's a private drain within your property's boundaries, it's your responsibility to keep and fix it, and you can proceed.

-If an external drain, such as a lateral drain shared with your neighbours, is clogged, you may not be alone in this problem.
-It could fall under the purview of your water and sewerage company.
+If an external drain, such as a lateral drain shared with your neighbours, is clogged, you may not be alone in this problem and could fall under the responsibility of your water and sewerage company.

-We will go over the various costs to unclog a drain in your home, so you know what to expect!
+However, if you do need to hire someone let's go over the various costs involved to unclog a drain in your home.

-The cost of drain unblocking is affected by various factors, the most notable of which is your location within the region, the length of the obstruction in the drains or the drain size, and the methods used to remove it.
+The cost of drain unblocking is affected by various factors including your location, the length of the obstruction in the drains or drain size, and the methods needed to remove it.

-Suppose you are unable to unclog your drains yourself.
-In that case, you should expect to pay an initial call-out fee of about £60 - £80 for a qualified practitioner to visit your home and assess the problem and additional charges for the unclogging service provided.
+An initial call-out fee will cost around £60 - £80 for a qualified professional to visit your home and assess the problem.
+Additional charges will be incurred for the unclogging service provided.

-If you only have a minor blockage, services are offered may be a suitable solution, costing around £80 - £100 plus labour, whereas larger blockages may necessitate jetting, which can cost up to £200- £400 depending on your location in the UK as well as the provider you choose.
+If you only have a minor blockage, unclogging should cost around £80 - £100 plus labour, whereas larger blockages may necessitate jetting, which can cost up to £200 - £400.

-There is no set price for drain unclogging and jetting because the time and labour involved vary from job to job, and quotes vary from service provider to service provider; however, there are estimates for different unblocking methods.
+There is no set price for drain unclogging and jetting because the time and labour involved vary from job to job.

 Before hiring a contractor, check your home insurance policy, as many policies cover drain unblocking.

-But they may be able to get in touch with a drain cleaning company for you, but there is often a £100 - £130 minimum call-out fee if you go through your insurance provider.
+Your insurance company may be able to get in touch with a drain cleaning company for you, but there is often a £100 - £130 minimum call-out fee if you use this method.

-If one of your interior drains becomes clogged, there is no doubt about it; it is your responsibility to unclog it.
+If one of your interior drains becomes clogged it is your responsibility to unclog it.

 Pouring fat or oil from your delightful roast dinners or coffee beans down the sink are two common causes of kitchen blockages.